Shorting in Speculative Markets: Abstract

 \section{Abstract}

-We propose a continuous-time model of trading among risk-neutral agents with heterogeneous beliefs.
-Agents face quadratic costs-of-carry on their positions and as a consequence, their marginal valuation of the asset decreases when the magnitude of their position increases, as it would be the case for risk-averse agents.
-In the equilibrium models of investors with heterogeneous beliefs that followed the original work by Harrison and Kreps, investors are risk-neutral, short-selling is prohibited and agents face a constant marginal cost of carrying positions.
-The resulting resale option guarantees that the equilibrium price exceeds the price of the asset in a static buy-and-hold model where speculation is ruled out.
-Our model features three main novelties.
-First, increasing marginal costs entail that the price depends on the exogenous supply.
-Second, in addition to the resale option, agents may also value an option to delay, and this may cause the market to equilibrate \emph{below} the static buy-and-hold price.
-Third, we introduce the possibility of short-selling; then the resale option for agents with short positions partly compensates the resale option for long agents.
-We characterize the unique equilibrium of our model through a Hamilton--Jacobi--Bellman equation of a novel form quantifies precisely the influence of the costs-of-carry on the price.
+We propose a continuous-time model of trading with heterogeneous beliefs.
+Risk-neutral agents face quadratic costs-of-carry on positions and thus their marginal valuations decrease with the size of their position, as it would be the case for risk-averse agents.
+In the equilibrium models of heterogeneous beliefs that followed Harrison--Kreps, investors are risk-neutral, short-selling is prohibited and agents face constant marginal costs of carrying positions.
+The resulting resale option guarantees that the price exceeds the price of the asset when speculation is ruled out; the difference is identified as a \emph{bubble}.
+In our model increasing marginal costs entail that the price depends on asset supply.
+Second, agents also value an option to delay, and this may cause the market to equilibrate \emph{below} the buy-and-hold price.
+Third, we introduce the possibility of short-selling.
+A Hamilton--Jacobi--Bellman equation of a novel form quantifies precisely the influence of the costs-of-carry on the price.
 An unexpected decrease in shorting costs may lead to the collapse of a bubble; this links the financial innovations that facilitated shorting of MBSs to the subsequent collapse of prices.